andrewufrank/daino/README.md

 # Static Site Generator

-A test to construct a static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty).
+A static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty), influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme)(todo: look at [Ema](https://github.com/srid/ema) by  Sridhar Ratnakumar).
 It uses files to manage data to permit version management with git.
-Page appearances are directed with YAML and internally data is structured with JSON.
+Page appearances are directed with YAML and internally data is structured with JSON, for each page a PDF file is produced to allow regular looking prints.
+Index pages are automatically created.

 # Test the result in a browser
 Test with the included example site (in the `docs/site` directory) with -t switch (e.g. `cabal run ssgbake -- -t`).
 The result can be tested with